-Except under exceptional circumstances, we ask that clients arrive at The Cabin before 4pm to ensure a smooth admission.
+Except under exceptional circumstances, we ask that clients arrive at The Cabin before 4pm, preferably Monday-Friday, to ensure a smooth admission.

-Full payment is due before arrival at The Cabin Chiang Mai.
+Full payment is due on arrival at The Cabin Chiang Mai.
 Your admissions officer will help you arrange for payment by credit card or bank transfer before you arrive.

 At the time of booking, we will also require a 20% deposit.

 For detailed information about our payment process, please see below:

 For detailed information about our insurance guidelines, please see below:

 Medical Records and Health Check